emma-bell/Microbial_MetaOmics/06_Representative_MAGs.md

 cat 06_Representative_MAGs/drep/dereplicated_genomes/*.fa > 06_Representative_MAGs/MAGdb.fa
 ```

 Then we'll use Strobelign to map our reads to our representative MAGs.

-First make a directory for the output of Strobelign:
+Let's make a directory for the output of Strobelign:

 ```
 mkdir 06_Representative_MAGs/reads_to_mags
 ```

-We have used Strobealign before to map our reads to our assembled contigs.
-Can you edit the [script](03_Mapping.md#1-perform-mapping-with-strobealign) we used previously to map reads to MAGs?
+We have used Strobealign before to map our qc reads to our assembled contigs.
+Can you edit the [script](03_Mapping.md#1-perform-mapping-with-strobealign) we used previously to now map qc reads to the dereplicated MAGs?

 Note: Last time we were mapping all reads to multiple samples.
-This time we will map all reads to the representative MAGs (**`06_Representative_MAGs/MAGdb.fa`**) only.
+This time we will map all reads to the representative MAGs only (`06_Representative_MAGs/MAGdb.fa`).

 ```
 nano 06_strobealign_repMAGs.sh